 The prospectus should demonstrate the student's competence to communicate clearly, concisely, and in acceptable form.
-The style guide is A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian, Ninth Edition and the seminary-approved form and style guide.
+The style guides are A Manual for Writers of Term Papers, Theses, and Dissertations by Kate L. Turabian, 9th Ed., and the seminary's form and style supplement.

-The prospectus should be no more than eight to ten pages long, excluding appendixes and sources consulted.
+The prospectus should be no more than eight to ten pages long, excluding appendices and sources consulted.
 The order of the page arrangement is: